Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-There are very little cases where rehoming the dog may be a plausible solution.
+There are very few cases where rehoming the dog may be a plausible solution.
 One of them encompasses dogs who suffer from inter-dog aggression.
 These dogs, which do not get along with other dogs, may do wonderfully in a single dog household.
 Obviously, the new owners must be made well aware of the problem, so they know in advance they will have to manage the dog carefully on walks and in other places where the dog may be exposed to other dogs, such as the vet office.

-Other cases may be when a dog does not get along with cats, small animals, and livestock.
+Other situations may be when a dog does not get along with cats, small animals, and livestock.
 These dogs can live virtually trouble-free in homes with no cats, hamsters, livestock, and the like.
 These are only a few scenarios where re-homing may be a plausible option.

 Dogs that have a history of acting aggressively towards people should not be re-homed.
 Even if the dog acts aggressively towards children but does well with older people, the dog should not be rehomed for the simple fact that it is a liability.

 So, what to do with a dog with a bite history?
-Often, putting the dog to sleep may seem like a too big step, especially if there is room for hope in rehabilitation.
-It is important to understand, however, that there are times where little can be done for the dog.
+Often, putting the dog to sleep may seem like too big a step, especially if there is room for hope in rehabilitation.
+It is important to understand, however, that there are times when little can be done for the dog.
 The best person to evaluate a dog with a bite history is a reputable dog behaviorist.
-He or she may give you an idea if there is any room for improvement, or if the kindest thing to do is put to the dog to sleep for the safety of all.
+He or she may give you an idea if there is any room for improvement, or if the kindest thing to do is to put the dog to sleep for the safety of all.

 Six Dog Rehoming Options for Desperate Cases

-The following options are a few steps owners of aggressive dogs should take before considering extreme measures such as keeping the dog tied up for the rest of its life or putting the dog to sleep:
+The following options are a few steps owners of aggressive dogs should take before considering extreme measures such as keeping the dog tied up for the rest of its life or putting the dog to sleep.

 - Consider consulting with a veterinarian.
 A veterinarian may recommend testing the dog for some medical conditions known for causing aggression.
 An aggressive dog at times may be simply suffering from pain.
 There are a plethora of dogs with a history of biting upon being pet on the head, only to discover they were simply suffering from a severe ear infection!
 There are several other conditions known for causing aggressive displays such as hypothyroidism, chronic pain, and brain tumors.

 - Consult with a reputable dog behaviorist/veterinary behaviorist.
 He or she is the best source to assess and determine if there are any behavior modification programs and drugs that can help your dog.
-It is very important to check credentials and referrals, since many people can easily call themselves ''dog behaviorists'," nowadays.
+It is very important to check credentials and referrals, since many people can easily call themselves ''dog behaviorists" nowadays.

-- While rescue groups and shelters will obviously not take aggressive dogs (since their goal is to ultimately re-home the dog), they may know volunteers or other people that may take the dog if it's level of aggression has been deemed to be not significantly dangerous by a behaviorist.
+- While rescue groups and shelters will obviously not take aggressive dogs (since their goal is to ultimately re-home the dog), they may know volunteers or other people that may take the dog if its level of aggression has been deemed to be not significantly dangerous by a behaviorist.